Sierra Rescue FAQs – Information about our Courses

-Sierra Rescue is based in Truckee, CA, but we teach our courses all over the US, and the world.
+Sierra Rescue is based in Truckee, CA, but we teach our courses all over the United States, and the world.
 Although most of our trainings occur in California, Arizona, Idaho, Oregon and Washington, we have also taught in more than 20 other states.
-We have also lead courses in Malaysia, Costa Rica, Russia, India and many other countries.
+We have also lead courses in Malaysia, Costa Rica, India, Peru, and many other countries.
 We are fortunate to have so many great opportunities to follow our students to their far off places.
 If you have a great location for a course and would like to have us come to you, contact us and we can schedule a training in your area!

 Where should I stay during my course?

 All of the training sites used by Sierra Rescue have a nearby hotel, motel, B&B or camping accommodation available, usually within 30 minutes driving.
 Please CLICK HERE for the specific location you are interested in to learn more about the available accommodation in that location.

 Can I bring my pet or my child to class?